hardingrichard/ci-ms1-blemishfreedetailing/README.md

 -----------|-----
 Bug placeholder text 1 | Fix information placeholder text 1 Bug placeholder text 2 | Fix information placeholder text 2

+## Credits

+### External Code
+Placeholder text for external code used from guides/tutorials

+### Assets Used
+Placeholder text for images and media used